jasjeetsuri/B2C-IEF-Custom-Policies/LocalAccounts - Seamless account migration/README.md

 ```
 The above Technical Profile will read the `extension_requiresMigration` extension attribute to determine whether the account is due migration.

-### Create a Technical Profile to change the migration flag on an account to False.
+### Create a Technical Profile to change the migration flag on an account to False

 1. Open the extension policy file (TrustFrameworkExtensions.xml) from your working directory.
 2. Find the `<ClaimsProviders>` section